Large deviations and slowdown asymptotics for one-dimensional excited random walks

 Specifically, the transition probabilities $q(\mathrm{w},z)$ for the shifted paths as defined in \cite{rLDPNMRW} do not appear to be continuous in $\mathrm{w}$ for the required topology.
 We suspect, however, that the techniques of \cite{rLDPNMRW} could be adapted to apply to this case as well. \item The formulation of the large deviation rate function in \cite{rLDPNMRW} is difficult to work with and the only stated properties of the rate function are convexity and a description of the zero set.
-In contrast, our method gives a more detailed description of the rate function (see Lemma \ref{IXprop} and Figure \ref{IXfig}). \item The method in \cite{rLDPNMRW} does not also give a large deviation principle for the hitting times of the random walk. \end{itemize} \end{rem}
+In contrast, our method gives a more detailed description of the rate function (see Lemma \ref{IXprop} and Figure \ref{IXfig}). \item The method in \cite{rLDPNMRW} does not also give a large deviation principle for the hitting times of the random walk, though one could use an argument similar to that in Section \ref{LDPXsec} below to deduce a large deviation principle for the hitting times from the large deviation principle for the location of the random walk. \end{itemize} \end{rem}